Pool Heat Pump Tripping Electrical Breaker

 Loose electrical connections - A poorly made electrical connection will have more resistance than a properly made electrical connection.
 Resistance in an electric circuit causes heat.
 A poor electrical connection under load would be much hotter than the rest of the wire and connection points.
 This is exactly how poorly done or damaged wiring can cause fires.
 The poor connection builds heat, but heat can damage electrical connectors and cause them to increase in resistance.
 This perpetuates the problem and the heat causes more resistance and the increased resistance in turn causes more heat.
 This process continues until either the circuit starts a fire or until the electrical connections burn and open, effectively disconnecting the circuit.
 The heat around the connection point will also damage the insulation on the wires and over time the insulation can crumble away or fall off which leaves current carrying conductors exposed.
 This could easily result in a short circuit if the wire touches another wire or anything metal, which would result in a dead short, and the electrical breaker tripping.

 Low voltage - If loose connections have not deteriorated to the point where they are shorting out or burned open, you sometimes can experience a "brown out" situation.
 This describes a situation where the circuit is still live, but the required current or voltage is being supplied at less than the value the heat pump needs.
 Damage from heated conductors would do this, especially under heavy load.
 You also could have pest damage like frayed or partially chewed wires like from rodents.
-Voltage drop is normal when the end of the circuit is located physically from from the souce panel.
+Voltage drop is normal when the end of the circuit is located physically far from from the souce panel.
 Too much of a voltage drop in a long run can cause brown out and under-voltage problems and the amount of voltage drop over a given distance can change (for the worse) as the wire itself ages and is exposed to heat.

 Faulty start capacitor - Start capacitors are often used on motors to help them overcome the LRA.
 Capacitors hold a charge, and when used as part of a starting circuit can help to get the motor started from a dead stop.
 Without the capacitor, or with a failing capacitor, the motor takes too long to get moving and the heavy draw current LRA value exceeds what the circuit breaker can handle.
 It builds heat very quickly and as designed it will trip out before fire or appliance damage can occur.

 Seized motor or compressor - Especially with a heat pump that has not been run for a while, like one that has been sitting all winter in a seasonal pool location, the motor can seize from the accumulation of rust.
 The amount of rust it takes to seize a motor is very little.
 Unlike with a pool pump where you can jog the motor with a mallet, or spin the impeller manually, if your motor on your heat pump is seized you will need a service call to inspect, repair and probably replace your motor.
-Symptoms from a seized motor would be hum from the appliance when it tries to turn on followed by an electrical breaker that trips.
+Symptoms from a seized motor would be humming from the appliance when it tries to turn on followed by an electrical breaker that trips.

 Faulty electrical breaker - Electrical breakers can be faulty, or become faulty over time, especially when they are operated at, near or past their intended current limits.
 This heat can cause damage internally inside the breaker and make it begin to trip out at a lower current value than it was originally manufactured.
 Similar damage can also happen from using an electrical breaker like a light switch or motor controller.
 An electrical breaker is a safety disconnect device and not intended to be used regularly like a light switch.

-Dirt, debris or lack of maintenance - Inside on an electric heat pump there are moving components such as a fan.
+Dirt, debris or lack of maintenance - Inside of an electric heat pump there are moving components such as a fan.
 Over time grime and debris can build up on these moving parts which causes the motor to have to work harder.
 Over time this increase in friction and weight of moving parts can cause an increase in the current draw to the motor, which can manifest eventually as a tripping breaker if it is let go long enough.
 If the condenser coils or air filter become plugged this will also cause the heat pump to pull a larger amperage which generates additional heat inside the unit and in the wires feeding it.
 Regular service and maintenance by an HVAC professional is recommended to avoid this problem with your heat pump.

 Again it is critically important that you do not attempt to work on an electric heat pump yourself, or do anything other than look and observe the symptoms (and manufacturer ratings) for your device.
 This information, along with the information on this page, should give you a much better idea as to what might be wrong with your heat pump.
 This will allow you to engage a professional electrician or HVAC installer more efficiently in discussing your problem and help you to better understand how you can avoid down time with your heat pump in the future.